fendygp/tempoauto/README.md

 ## 📦 File Structure

 .
-├── main.go                # The main Go script (edit this for credentials) ├── worklog.csv            # Example input CSV file (edit with your activities) ├── worklog_result.csv     # Output CSV file (created after script runs) └── README.md              # This documentation
+├── main.go                # The main Go script (edit credential variables at the top) ├── worklog.csv            # Example input CSV file (copy and edit for your own activities) ├── worklog_result.csv     # Output CSV file (generated automatically; do not edit manually) └── README.md              # This documentation

 ---